tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 # Design

 In order to achieve the requirements stated above, Planning stack is decomposed into the diagram below.
-Each requirements are met in following modules:
+Each requirement is met in following modules:
 * Requirement 1: Mission calculates the overall route to reach goal from starting position
-* Requirement 2-7: LaneDriving scanario plans trajectory along lanes in planned route
+* Requirement 2-7: LaneDriving scenario plans trajectory along lanes in planned route
 * Requirement 8: Parking scenario plans trajectory in free space to park into parking space
-* Requirement 9: Both LaneDriving and Parking should output trajectory that sastifies the requirement
+* Requirement 9: Both LaneDriving and Parking should output trajectory that satisfies the requirement

 We have looked into different autonomous driving stacks and concluded that it is technically difficult to use unified planner to handle every possible situation.
 (See [here](/design/Planning/DesignRationale.md) for more details).
 Therefore, we have decided to set different planners in parallel dedicated for each use case, and let scenario selector to decide depending on situations.
 Currently, we have reference implementation with two scenarios, on-road planner and parking planner, but any scenarios (e.g. highway, in-emergency, etc.) can be added as needed.